Casio AE-1000W

-The Casio AE-1000W is a quartz digital watch manufactured by Japanese electronics company Casio.
+The Casio AE-1000W is a quartz digital watch manufactured by Casio, a Japanese electronics company.
 The watch was introduced in 2010 in the "Youth Series" range of watches designed to attract young buyers.
-The watch is popular for its simple classic design, comfortable wearability and a host of features including world time for a low price.
+The watch is popular for its many features, including world time, and its low price.
 The AE-1000W has several other variations as part of the AE-series of watches in the Casio Youth Series.